Donnelly River, Western Australia: History

 The town was named for the river which flows through it, which in turn was named by Governor James Stirling after Admiral Ross Donnelly, a friend of his wife's family and Rear Admiral of the Red.
 Although the town was officially called "Wheatley" the name Donnelly River or Donnelly River Village is more commonly used.
-Some previous residents and other locals also refer to the town as 'The Donnelly'.
+Some previous residents and other locals also refer to the town as "The Donnelly".

 The Donnelly River site was first used as a timber mill by the Wheatley family in 1912 to cut cross arms and telegraph poles, but it closed after two years.
 In 1947, Bunnings made plans to build a new mill on the Wheatley site to work timber in new permit areas held by the company, with a steam engine purchased from Onkaparinga Woollen Mills in South Australia - Donnelly River became the only steam-driven mill in the South West, officially opening in 1951.
 The mill and town subsequently provided employment and family homes for a large community for nearly 30 years - many of these families have remained in the district.

-It was shut down in 1978 as part of a Forests Department policy to close less efficient mills, and is now heritage listed.
+It was shut down in 1978 as part of a Forests Department policy to close less efficient mills; it is now heritage listed.